-The financial capital in the [Name of the Trust] with you as a Beneficiary receives certain tax and financial benefits.
+We appreciate that the financial capital in the [Name of the Trust] receives certain tax and financial benefits.
 [Consider also mentioning benefits to the family if family business ownership interests are in the Trust].
-Yet, because at its core this Trust is a gift of love, how that capital is used to support your wellbeing and that of your family and future generations is much more important to us.
+Yet, because at its core this Trust is a gift of love, how that capital is used to support the wellbeing of the current and future Trust Beneficiaries and their families is much more important to us.
 [Consider revising the preceding sentence if helping perpetuate a family-owned business is a key purpose of the Trust.]

-In that spirit, we have shared this letter with the Trust's Trustee and explained our desire that the wellbeing of its Beneficiaries be the primary consideration in how the Trustee's duties of care, loyalty and impartiality are carried out.
-To enable this to occur, however, it is necessary that you be open, honest, proactive and responsive in your dealings with the Trustee.
-It is our expectation that you will put forth considerable effort in establishing and growing a productive relationship with the Trustee.
+In that spirit, it is our desire that the wellbeing of the Trust's Beneficiaries be your primary consideration as you carry out the Trustee's duties of care, loyalty and impartiality.
+To enable this to occur, we have told [current Beneficiary] that it is necessary that [he or she] be open, honest, proactive and responsive in [his or her] dealings with you as the Trustee, and that we expect [he or she] will put forth considerable effort in establishing and growing a productive relationship with you as the Trustee.

-While our greatest hope is that this gift of love contributes to your thriving, we have seen examples in other families of beneficiaries becoming dependent on trust distributions and leading idle and unfulfilling lives.
-Accordingly, the Trust does not prescribe set distributions; instead, it describes considerations the Trustee is to use in determining whether to make distributions.

-These considerations include responsibilities Beneficiaries need to accept using language - referred to as a standard - that has certain legal implications, and guidelines for applying that standard.
-These considerations are consistent with values that are important to us and are intended to have Trust assets provide opportunities and safety nets that support you as you make choices and personal efforts to live in a way that creates happiness and fulfillment in your life.
+We have seen examples in other families of beneficiaries becoming dependent on trust distributions and leading idle and unfulfilling lives.
+Accordingly, the Trust does not prescribe set distributions; instead, it describes considerations that we intend you as Trustee will use to determine whether to make distributions.
+These considerations include responsibilities Beneficiaries need to accept and guidelines for applying them.
+These considerations are consistent with values that are important to us and are intended to have Trust assets provide opportunities and safety nets that support Beneficiaries as they make choices and personal efforts to live in a way that creates happiness and fulfillment in their lives.

-We respect your freedom to make your own choices about how to live your life, and we believe that your ability to exercise choices and take responsibility for them is one of the cornerstones of a fulfilling life.
-In keeping with this belief, to the extent you want to receive distributions or other benefits as a Beneficiary, there are certain responsibilities that are connected with accessing them.
-It is our belief that satisfying these responsibilities should be a requirement to be eligible to receive distributions or other benefits from the Trust, and meeting that requirement is necessary to foster mature and healthy relationships with the Trustee and other members of the Trustscape.
+We respect each Beneficiary's freedom to make choices about how to live his or her life, and we believe that the ability to exercise choices and take responsibility for them is one of the cornerstones of a fulfilling life.
+In keeping with this belief, to the extent a Beneficiary wants to receive distributions or other benefits as a Beneficiary, we expect he or she will satisfy certain responsibilities.
+It is our belief that satisfying these responsibilities should be a requirement to be eligible to receive distributions or other benefits from the Trust, and meeting that requirement is necessary to foster mature and healthy relationships with you as the Trustee and other members of the Trustscape.